philsturgeon/tech-talks/content/a-no-nonsense-graphql-rest-comparison/source.md

 ## Pro-REST
 ## Pro-RPC

----

-## Anti-Nonsense

-Note: I have recommended RPC, REST _and_ GraphQL for different services at WeWork in the last few months.
+Note: recommended RPC, REST _and_ GraphQL at WeWork

 ---